crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 ### Key takeaways

-* Tools used for network security testing can be loosely classified into two categories: network scanners and packet analyzers
+* Tools used for network security testing can be loosely classified into two categories: network scanners and packet analyzers.
-* Nmap and OpenVAS are two popular and complementary open source network scanners—Nmap identifies live hosts, open ports, and what services are running and OpenVAS automatically scans those hosts, ports, and services for known vulnerabilities
+* Nmap and OpenVAS are two popular and complementary open source network scanners—Nmap identifies live hosts, open ports, and what services are running and OpenVAS automatically scans those hosts, ports, and services for known vulnerabilities.
-* tcpdump is a powerful command-line packet analyzer that captures and displays network traffic in real time, allowing deep inspection of packets for troubleshooting or security analysis
+* tcpdump is a powerful command-line packet analyzer that captures and displays network traffic in real time, allowing deep inspection of packets for troubleshooting or security analysis.
-* While Nmap discovers hosts and services and OpenVAS scans for vulnerabilities, tcpdump provides visibility into the raw network traffic between them
+* While Nmap discovers hosts and services and OpenVAS scans for vulnerabilities, tcpdump provides visibility into the raw network traffic between them.

 ### References